armagidon-exception/stump-block/README.md

 Console.WriteLine("string")
 ```
 To denote output you have to use `Console.WriteLine()`.
 If argument of this function is a string literal (exception is interpolated string), then its quotes will be stripped, otherwise output will be as is

+## Methods
+Declarations of another methods will be detected automatically and rendered as a separate SVG file.

 ## Others
 Works as-is